Denmark's World Cup 2022 Standings

 Despite various European nations appearing at the World Cup regularly since its inception in 1930, it wasn't until 1986 that Denmark made their first start in the tournament.
 They certainly made a promising start, winning all three group matches, including a 2-0 win against West Germany and a 6-1 demolition of Uruguay.
 However, they were eliminated in similarly spectacular fashion, losing 5-1 to Spain.

 Their next tournament was in 1998, and they exceeded expectations by making it to the final eight, their best performance at the World Cup to date.
 While their group stage performance wasn't overly impressive, collecting four points with a 1-0 win over Saudi Arabia and a 1-1 draw with South Africa, they saved their best for the Round of 16 match against Nigeria which they won 4-1.
-Denmark led early against Brazil in their quarter-final, but were eventually overthrown by the 1998 finalists 3-2.
+Denmark led early against Brazil in their quarter-final but was eventually overthrown by the 1998 finalists 3-2.

 Denmark qualified for two consecutive World Cups for the first and only time when they made it to the 2002 edition in Japan and South Korea, and once again performed well, topping their group thanks to wins over Uruguay and France.
 They bowed out in the second round after losing 3-0 to a strong England side.